swmmrman/x728-Monitor/README.md

   sudo systectl start x728Monitor.service or sudo service x728Monitor.service start
+6. x728.conf can be copied to /etc/x728.conf, if not coppied the local copy will be used.
+If altered, it should be done in /etc/x728.conf

 To disable the service to prevent starting at boot, run sudo systemctl disable x728Monitor.service or sudo service x728Monitor.service disable

 # Coming soon